egnha/valaddin/README.md

 -   `loosely()`, to undo the application of input validation checks, at any time, by returning the original function

-Moreover, these functions support [tidyverse semantics](https://rpubs.com/hadley/dplyr-programming) such as [quasiquotation](http://rlang.tidyverse.org/reference/quasiquotation.html) and [slicing](http://rlang.tidyverse.org/reference/quasiquotation.html), to provide a flexible yet simple grammar for input validations.
+These functions support [tidyverse semantics](https://rpubs.com/hadley/dplyr-programming) such as [quasiquotation](http://rlang.tidyverse.org/reference/quasiquotation.html) and [splicing](http://rlang.tidyverse.org/reference/quasiquotation.html), to provide a flexible yet simple grammar for input validations.

 Installation
 ------------